Professor of Legal Analysis, Writing and Skills

 B.A., honors, Political Science, 1997, University of Pennsylvania; J.D., 2001, George Washington University; Member, California State Bar

 Phone: (213) 738-5747

 As a practitioner, Christine Chorba discovered that the best attorneys all share an important skill: clear, well-organized and well-reasoned writing.
 "Cases are typically won on the briefs and if you are unable to write well, your career as a litigator will not be as successful," she explained.
-Now, in her role as Director of Southwestern's Writing Center, Professor Chorba pushes students to cultivate this crucial ability.
+Now, as a professor of Legal Analysis, Writing and Skills (LAWS), Professor Chorba pushes students to cultivate this crucial ability.